asteca/ASteCA/docs/contents/cluster_mod.rst

     N_clust_max    : 5000
     Cluster object generated

-This object, called `my_field` here, can be processed to extract a given cluster's properties such as: its center coordinates and radius (:ref:`structure`), estimated number of members (:ref:`nmembers`), as well as their membership probabilities (:ref:`membership_module`).
+This object, called ``my_field`` here, can be processed to extract a given cluster's properties such as: its center coordinates and radius (:ref:`structure`), the estimated number of members (:ref:`nmembers`), as well as their membership probabilities (:ref:`membership_module`).

 The following sections explain these processes in more detail.